mp1610/Attendace_Tracking_System/README.md

 # Attendace_Tracking_System

-This project uses Python and SQL to pre-process attendace data, to develop a simple attendance tracking system for the senior tutor of a department.
+This project uses Python and SQL to pre-process attendance data, to develop a simple attendance tracking system for the senior tutor of a department.
 The tutor should be able to check whether students attend lectures, lab sessions and other activities of modules in the current semester.

 Firstly, python script (CW_Preporcessing) is written to clean the datasets and to create an SQLite database within which dataframes can be saved so they can be used in different ipynb files.